 Women are still only seen as objects of sexual gratification and a means to an end in business and government.

 Unbelievably, it is the Catholic Church who sees women as worthy of dignity and respect, even while pushing to limit their reproductive choices, particularly the practice of abortion to meet their reproductive goals.
-It is the Catholic Church who promotes the dignity of all human persons, regardless of socioeconomics, race or gender.
+It is the Catholic Church that promotes the dignity of all human persons, regardless of socioeconomics, race, or gender.

-It is incredibly ironic that one of the most male dominated religions in the world, respects the dignity of a woman and denounces all violent acts against the woman, any woman.
+It is incredibly ironic that one of the most male-dominated religions in the world respects the dignity of a woman and denounces all violent acts against the woman, any woman.
 Even though the church does not see the role of women as clergy, they do not seek to restrict the female role in society as a whole.
-Women are not considered for priesthood because of the belief by Catholics in Apostolic Succession, http://www.vatican.va/roman_curia/congregations/cfaith/cti_documents/rc_cti_1973_successione-apostolica_en.html).
+Women are not considered for the priesthood because of the belief by Catholics in Apostolic Succession, http://www.vatican.va/roman_curia/congregations/cfaith/cti_documents/rc_cti_1973_successione-apostolica_en.html).

-A primary focus of the Catholic Church is the dignity of the human person.
-In this case the human person happens to be female.
-It is also believed to be God’s plan that man and woman be one with God through the sacrament of marriage and that the union be open to life even if life is not the result of the conjugal act.
-Woman and man share equally in this union with God himself through the sacrament of marriage. http://www.totustuus.com/TheologyOfTheBodyAnOverview.pdf
+- A primary focus of the Catholic Church is the dignity of the human person.
+In this case, the human person happens to be female.
+It is also believed to be God’s plan that man and woman be one with God through the sacrament of marriage and that the union is open to life even if life is not the result of the conjugal act.
+Women and men share equally in this union with God himself through the sacrament of marriage. http://www.totustuus.com/TheologyOfTheBodyAnOverview.pdf

 The woman represents a “vessel for life,” within the sacrament of marriage and is to be protected, admired, loved….not objectified.
 Her dignity is important to every boy, every man.
 Our respect for the woman begins with Jesus’ own mother, the “Blessed Mother Mary.”
 She is a role model for each and every woman who is Catholic.
 She is a model for each young man who is seeking a sacramental partner.
 I know too that many other religions around the world see women in this manner too.